Education Inquiry Capstone PG (11495.1)

 Private study: 156 hours

 Students may be asked to complete a Pre and Post Unit "Learning and Learner Engagement" survey.

-Your participation in both class and online activities, and a committed approach to daily writing, will enhance your understanding of the unit content and therefore the quality of your assessment responses.
+Your participation in both class and online activities, and a committed approach to daily writing, will enhance your understanding of the unit content and academic writing, and therefore the quality of your assessment responses.

 A lack of participation may result in your inability to satisfactorily pass assessment items.

 Microsoft Word must be used when submitting both assessment tasks.

 Students are expected to use online databases to access journal articles and other materials for use in the review paper

 Work placement, internships or practicums

 Students in this unit will further develop their knowledge and skills in academic writing for publication.

 Students will develop their research skills of academic review, citation and review article writing.